rnk/llvm/docs/LangRef.rst

     site.
 If the alignment is not specified, then the code generator makes a target-specific assumption.

+``inalloca``
+    The ``inalloca`` argument attribute allows the caller to get the address of an outgoing argument to a ``call`` or ``invoke`` before it executes.
+It is similar to ``byval`` in that it is used to pass arguments by value, but it guarantees that the argument will not be copied.
+The caller must pass in an alloca value into an ``inalloca`` parameter, and that alloca will take on the address of the stack space used for the outgoing argument to the call.
+An alloca may only be used as an ``inalloca`` argument at most once, and ``inalloca`` may only be applied to parameters that are not passed in registers according to the target's ABI.

+    To resolve lifetime issues between multiple call sites, each call site with ``inalloca`` parameters must have a ``stackrestore`` value produced by a call to the :ref:`llvm.stacksave <int_stacksave>` intrinsic.
+The allocas are dead after the call site, even if an ``invoke`` unwinds to a :ref:`landingpad <i_landingpad>`.

+.. warning:: This feature is still under development and is not yet
+    functional.

 ``sret``
     This indicates that the pointer parameter specifies the address of a structure that is the return value of the function in the source